 In addition to assets, the statement of net position will sometimes report a separate section for deferred outflows of resources.
 This separate financial statement element, deferred outflows of resources, represents a consumption of net position that applies to a future period(s) and so will not be recognized as an outflow of resources (expense/expenditure) until then.
-The Airport has deferred outflows related to pensions and OPEB.
-This includes pension and OPEB contributions subsequent to the measurement date of the net pension liability and other amounts (see Note 6 and 7), which are amortized by an actuarial determined period.
+The Airport has deferred outflows related to pensions, OPEB, and leases.
+This includes pension and OPEB contributions subsequent to the measurement date of the net pension liability and other amounts (see Notes 4, 6, and 7), which are amortized by an actuarial determined period.

 In addition to liabilities, the statement of net position will sometimes report a separate section for deferred inflows of resources.
 This separate financial statement element, deferred inflows of resources, represents an acquisition of net position that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.
-The Airport has deferred inflows related to pensions and OPEB.
-These amounts (see Note 6 and 7) are amortized by an actuarial determined period.
+The Airport has deferred inflows related to pensions, OPEB, and leases.
+These amounts (see Notes 4, 6, and 7) are amortized by an actuarial determined period.